dbt-labs/corp/docs/working_and_growing_here.md

 #### Anonymous Hotline

-💡 This is your best option to workplace issues or *suspected illegal or unethical conduct* anonymously.
+💡 This is your best option to get support about workplace issues or *suspected illegal or unethical conduct* anonymously.

 Learn more about how to use the Anonymous Hotline [here](benefits.md#anonymous-hotline).